Marian civil war: Regent Moray marches west and north

 Moray moved against the supporters of Queen Mary in their south-west power base with a military expedition in June 1568 called the 'Raid of Dumfries' or 'Raid of Hoddom.'
 The Regent's army with the royal artillery marched to Biggar, where his allies were commanded to muster on 10 June, and on to Dumfries.
 Biggar was the home area of Lord Fleming who had declared on behalf of Mary.
 The King's army was protected by a scouting party led by Alexander Hume of Manderston, the vanguard was commanded by the Earl of Morton and Lord Hume.
 Behind was the "carriage", namely the artillery train, followed by Moray himself.
 The Laird of Cessford followed, and the army was flanked by the scouting parties of the lairds of the Merse and Buccleuch.

 Along the way Moray captured castles belonging to Mary's supporters, including Lord Fleming's castle of Boghall, as well as Skirling Castle, Crawford Castle, Sanquhar Castle, Kenmure Castle, and Hoddom Castle, where the cannon were deployed, and Annan where he rendezvoused with Lord Scrope, the Captain of Carlisle Castle, to discuss border matters.
 Scrope estimated the Regent's army at 6,000 men.
 He then returned to Carlisle where he saw Queen Mary's servants play football on 14 June.
 Moray then took Lochmaben Castle, which the Laird of Drumlanrig was left to hold, and then captured Lochwood and Lochhouse before returning to Edinburgh via Peebles.
 At Dumfries, a number of Lord Maxwell's supporters surrendered.
 Moray was responsible for the destruction of Rutherglen castle, which he burned to the ground in 1569 in retribution against the Hamiltons for having supported Mary at Langside.

 In June 1569 Moray went north to Brechin where he accepted hostages sent by the Earl of Huntly, then on to Aberdeen where he held talks with Huntly himself.
 At Inverness, on 4 June 1569, Moray met the Highland and island chiefs along with the Earls of Caithness and Sutherland and Lord Lovat.
 His secretary, John Wood, said that "such a power had seldom been seen there"; Moray wrote that "the journey is to put down troubles in the north."

+Regent Moray was assassinated at by Linlithgow on 23 January 1570 by James Hamilton of Bothwellhaugh.
+Wood was killed while travelling in Fife in April 1570.
+For a time tensions were increased and the position of the Queen's party improved.
+Robert Lindsay of Pitscottie wrote of this period of conflict "there was nothing but all this realm was divided and rode all in jacks and spears, for the most part of the realm took the queen's part and a few number the kings".